-Mid October 2010: News releases in each province and to national media to announce the annual call for proposals, in both official languages.
+Mid October 2011: News releases to all known contacts using our master email list to announce the annual call for proposals, in both official languages.

-Late April 2011: News releases will be issued in each province and to national media to announce successful grants of funding, in both official languages.
+Early April 2012: News releases will be issued in each province and to national media to announce successful grants of funding, in both official languages.